Areas of Expertise

 Courtenay Sprague holds a joint faculty appointment in the McCormack Graduate School Department of Conflict Resolution, Human Security, and Global Governance and the College of Nursing and Health Sciences.
 She is also a senior fellow at the Center for Peace, Democracy, and Development at UMass Boston where she leads the Global Health and Development Research Group and the Global Health track of the PhD Program in Global Governance and Human Security.

-Sprague is also a research fellow with the United Nations Development Programme (UNDP) and holds a joint appointment with the Wits Reproductive Health and HIV Research Institute in South Africa.
-Previously, she was an associate professor at the University of the Witwatersrand (Wits) in Johannesburg, South Africa for seven years and a senior researcher for two.
-She spent nine years engaged in the core challenges of global health and development facing vulnerable populations in the developing world from South Africa, and has been working in health and development for 14 years.
+Professor Sprague holds a joint appointment with the Wits Reproductive Health and HIV Institute in South Africa, Faculty of Health Sciences, University of the Witwatersrand (Wits).
+Previously, she was an associate professor at Wits, based in Johannesburg, South Africa for seven years, and a senior researcher for two.
+She has been deeply involved in the core challenges of global health and development facing vulnerable populations in the developing world since 1999.

-Working closely with colleagues in medicine and human rights (with Vivian Black and Stuart Woolman), her research in South Africa has informed changes at the national (South African) policy level related to treatment guidelines for women and children with HIV; and international policy discussions on safe infant feeding practices for women with HIV; acute shortages of human resources for health; and the need for robust, innovative data management systems in lower–resource settings.
+Professor Sprague’s work is highly inter-disciplinary in order to engage with multicentric, complex health and equity considerations.
+Working closely with colleagues in medicine (Dr Vivian Black) and human rights (Professor Stuart Woolman), her research in South Africa has informed changes at the national (South African) policy level related to treatment guidelines for women and children with HIV; international policy discussions on safe infant feeding practices for women with HIV; acute shortages of human resources for health (e.g., task shifting); and the need for robust, innovative data management systems in lower–resource settings.

-Due to her education and training in both the Global South and North, Sprague has a special vantage point from which to view issues of global health and human development.
-She held program and research appointments at Carnegie Corporation of New York and Harvard Business School (four years each) and has conducted research and work for a range of international organizations, including ILO, UNAIDS, UNDP, and USAID.
-With 14 years of experience working with diverse population groups across the globe, she has been involved in health research and related programs in Brazil, Mozambique, South Africa, and Uganda and grant funded programs and interventions implemented in Botswana, Ghana, Kenya, Nigeria, and Tanzania.
+Due to her education and training in both the Global South and North, Professor Sprague has a special vantage point from which to view global health and human development concerns.
+She held a program post at Carnegie Corporation of New York (2001-2005), where she led a new strategy on the transformation of academic staff at selected South African universities, as part of South Africa’s national higher education development plan; and she held a research appointment at Harvard Business School (1996-1998) within the Business, Government and International Economy unit.
+She has conducted research and work for a number of international organizations, including UNAIDS, WHO, UNDP, USAID and South Africa’s Treatment Action Campaign.
+With over 18 years of experience working with diverse population groups across the globe, she has been involved in health and development research and related programs in Brazil, Mozambique, South Africa and Uganda and grant-funded programs and interventions implemented by Carnegie Corporation in Botswana, Ghana, Nigeria, Kenya, Uganda and Tanzania.